About

 Participants share their perspective on how evaluation can contribute to accountability, transparency, informed decision making, communication about outcomes, and ultimately, the value of substantial investment in clinical and translational science.

-Chairs: Boris Volkov and Joe Hunt
+Chairs: Joe Hunt and Jessica Sperling

 Launch Evaluation SIG Community